saka10101/PROBLEM-SOLVING/README.md

  the solution program for those problems
 (Programming languages used to solve problems: java8, python3, C++)

-The link to problem statement is at the beginning of the code
+The title and link to problem statement is at the beginning of the code.

 The brief description to solution approach or stategy is inside the solution class or function